gyuho/learn/docs/consensus-systems/nakamoto-bitcoin-vs-snow-avalanche-consensus.md

 if consensus.NumProcessing() > 0 {
     return errors.New("consensus should be finalized") }
-if finalizePolls != runner.Params.BetaRogue {
+if finalizePolls != params.BetaRogue {
     return fmt.Errorf("consensus should be finalized exactly after beta rogue polls, took %d polls", finalizePolls) }